Enter Book Award Contests and Become an Award Winning Author in 2018!

 - Amazon Kindle Scout.
 Submit your new, never-before-published, English-language book of 50,000 words or more to Kindle Scout and be considered for a publishing contract with Kindle Press in 45 days or less. https://kindlescout.amazon.com/help?topicId=AP72QR5GUKEQS

 - Writer’s Digest Self-Published Book Awards.
 Whether you’re a professional writer, a part-time freelancer or a self-starting student, here’s your chance to enter the only self-published competition exclusively for self-published books.
 One winning entry will receive $8,000 with nine first-place winners who’ll receive $1,000 each.
-Early Bird deadline April 1, 2017. http://www.writersdigest.com/competitions/selfpublished
+Early Bird deadline in April 1. http://www.writersdigest.com/competitions/selfpublished

 - Readers’ Favorite Awards receives submissions from independent authors, small publishers, and publishing giants like HarperCollins and Simon & Schuster, with contestants that range from the first-time, self-published author to New York Times best-selling authors. https://readersfavorite.com/book-reviews.htm